-The Bank's Treasury department is responsible for managing liquidity for the bank on a day today basis.
-Finance function provides various liquidity related reports on a daily / monthly basis, reflecting measurement and close monitoring of the liquidity position of the Bank.
-Apart from these regular reporting to the senior management, ALCO provides direct oversight on this function and reports to the Board Risk Co from a governance perspective.
-Management has recommended internal limits on various benchmarks such as LCR, Loan/Deposit ratio, open foreign Exchange (FX) positions, NSFR etc. which are always conservative compared to the prevalent Regulatory requirements.
+The Bank's Treasury department is responsible for managing liquidity for the bank on a day to day basis.
+The Finance function provides various liquidity related reports on a daily / monthly basis, reflecting measurement and close monitoring of the liquidity position of the Bank.
+Apart from this regular reporting to the senior management, ALCO provides direct oversight on this function and reports to the Board Risk Co from a governance perspective.
+Management has recommended internal limits on various benchmarks such as LCR, Loan/Deposit ratio, open Foreign Exchange (FX) positions, NSFR etc. which are always conservative compared to the prevalent Regulatory requirements.

-The Bank manages liquidity based on current and forecasted movements in deposits, loans and other related portfolios including off balance sheet exposure based on demand, contractual commitments and customer behaviors.
-This is achieved by (i) adhering to a Board approved loan to deposit guidelines (ii) adherence to regulatory mandated liquidity mismatch guidelines with respect to the amount of potential projected cash outflow, looking out one month, as a percentage of total deposits and (iii) maintaining holdings of high quality liquid assets and short maturity interbank placements.
+The Bank manages liquidity based on current and forecasted movements in deposits, loans and other related portfolios including off Balance Sheet exposure based on demand, contractual commitments and customer behaviors.
+This is achieved by (i) adhering to Board approved loan to deposit guidelines (ii) adherence to regulatory mandated liquidity mismatch guidelines with respect to the amount of potential projected cash outflow, looking out one month, as a percentage of total deposits and (iii) maintaining holdings of high quality liquid assets and short maturity interbank placements.

 Currently the Bank maintains a portfolio of high quality and liquid assets in the investment portfolio with approximately 50% of the portfolio made up of US treasuries.
-The Bank's LCR which is a measure of liquidity is above 150% reflecting very conservative liquidity policy.
-NSFR for the past few quarters has been around 140% and Loan/Deposit ratio of around 66%.
-As at September 30, 2019, the Bank holds Cash and investments worth approx. BMD 460 million which is 38% of its total Balance Sheet size and 43% of its deposit obligations.
+The Bank's LCR which is a measure of liquidity is above 140% reflecting the very conservative liquidity policy.
+NSFR for the past few quarters has been around 130% with a Loan/Deposit ratio of around 66%.
+As at March 31, 2020, the Bank holds cash and investments worth approx. BMD 480 million which is 38.49% of its total Balance Sheet size and 43.53% of its deposit obligations.

 The Bank has a formalized and Board approved liquidity contingency plan which highlights the roles and responsibilities and actions to be taken in three stages i) pre crisis, ii) during a crisis event and iii) post the crisis event.
-This includes event with liquidity crises that can impact the Bank's funding and liquidity position severely.
+This includes events with liquidity crises that can impact the Bank's funding and liquidity position severely.

 As part of the annual Capital Assessment and Risk Profile (CARP), the Bank uses the BMA LCR calculations as a base for a stress scenario.
 The LCR retention ratios on both cash inflows and cash outflows are intended to reflect a 'Stressed Liquidity Event'.
-The bank further stress these factors by a factor of 25% from 10% to 13% and from 3% to 4% respectively.
+The Bank further stresses these factors by a factor of 25% from 10% to 13% and from 3% to 4% respectively.

-The Bank relies mainly on customer deposits as a funding source, which has been very steady and stable historically.
-Notwithstanding the continued stability of the Bank's deposit funding, the Bank is actively establishing external repurchase facilities as a contingency funding plan.
+The Bank relies mainly on customer deposits as a funding source, which has been steady and stable historically.
+Notwithstanding the continued stability of the Bank's deposit funding, the Bank has established external repurchase facilities as a contingency funding plan.
 The Bank maintains a very sound investment portfolio consisting of US treasuries and high quality corporate bonds, which places the Bank in a good position to raise necessary funding in a very short timeframe to meet any adverse liquidity conditions.
 Acquisition of the Bank's holding company by NCB Financial Group in December 2017 also provides the Bank with additional avenues of support from its affiliate banking institution in Jamaica, National Commercial Bank Jamaica, should such adverse conditions occur.